orion-research/coach/INSTALLATION.md

 	* Press Add webhook.

 You also need to update the sudoers file to not require a password, and file permissions need to be changed.
+The sudoers file must be edited using sudo visudo.